Arabtec Holding PJSC: History

 Founded in 1975, Arabtec took advantage of the emerging markets in the UAE during the construction boom of the 1970s.
 Arabtec Construction started as a construction company specialized in high tech civil engineering and infrastructure works.

 During the 1980s Arabtec began an involvement with the oil and gas sectors in Abu Dhabi.
-In 1995 Arabtec diversified into airport work which played a key role in the company's expansion and its rise to become one of the top contractors in Dubai.
-In the 1990s Arabtec also expanded into the villa sector.
-The expansion into villas and housing led to the creation of a division called Arabtec Living, which marked a key milestone in the expansion and growth of the company.
-As early as in 1976 Arabtec made its first foray into high rise construction.

 In 2011, Arabtec formed a joint-venture with Raheja Developers of India.
 Raheja Developers awarded construction contracts worth US$204 million to the JV.
 The company's first project is to construct a 56-story, 196 m residential complex, known as Raheja Revanta, in Gurgaon.

 In 2013, Arabtec formed a joint-venture with Samsung Engineering of South Korea.
 They will collaborate to undertake large-scale projects in oil & gas, power and infrastructure in the Middle East and North Africa.
 Arabtec-Samsung will bid for contracts that range from $3 billion to $10 billion in value.

 In August 2012, Arabtec won AED11 billion contract to build the new airport in Abu Dhabi (Midfield Terminal Building) in JV with Turkish TAV and CCC (TCA-JV).

 In 2015, Arabtec posted a loss of $626 million.

 In 2016, Arabtec won the US$1.1 billion contract to build a new terminal at Bahrain International Airport under the name of Bahrain International Airport Modernization Program having a Joint Venture with a Turkish Company called TAV Construction; together the company is referred as ATJV in Bahrain.